The 7 worst things a lash technician can do

 Mistake #1.
 Not isolating properly

-An incorrect application bundles up these lashes in the different stages of growth, and it can cause itchiness and pain in the lashline, which can also develop into serious unseen damage to the lash follicle and lead to permanent lash loss.
+An incorrect application bundles up these lashes in the different stages of growth, and it can cause itchiness and pain in the lash line, which can also develop into serious unseen damage to the lash follicle and lead to permanent lash loss.

 Do you find isolation hard?
 We have tips for you

-2. Applying lash extension on the skin
+Mistake #2.
+Applying lash extensions on the skin

 This is one of the WORST things a lash technician can do to a lash client.
 However, we’ve seen this being done way too often!
 Extensions must be placed 0.5mm-0.1mm away from the skin, along the lash line.
-If the lash extension is placed too close to the skin, it can result in two serious issues.
+If the false lash is placed too close to the skin, it can result in two serious issues.

-3. Using the wrong glue
+Mistake #3.
+Using the wrong glue

 We understand it’s not easy to choose one lash glue out of hundreds of brands, all with promising descriptions.
 Choosing the wrong kind of lash extension glue can result in several devastating situations: